Men's Health Week: Preventing Hearing Loss a Top Priority

-A hearing evaluation will reveal the sounds you’ve been missing – like “the rain on the roof, caught up in a summer shower.”
+A hearing evaluation will reveal the sounds you’ve been missing.
 Visit a hearing care professional today.

 Have a vision test.
 Vision loss is often gradual so you don’t notice it right away.
 You just need longer arms to read the morning newspaper, right?
 Have your eyes tested even if you don’t think you have a problem.
 Eyes are often the first equipment to start rusting out.